 Storytelling

-While dances sometimes contain narrative elements, there’s no single way to tell a story through movement.
+Even as many dances contain narrative elements, there’s no single way to tell a story through movement.
 Highlighted here are some examples of Pillow performances that embody different kinds of storytelling.

 Next: